 La Cala Finestrat

-This little cove can be found at the far end of Poniente Playa and offers a beautifully tranquil beach that is ideal for swimming and people with young children.
+At the far end of Poniente Playa is this idyllic little cove.
+It offers a beautifully tranquil beach that is ideal for swimming and people with young children.

 Mal Pas Playa